omphilejmatsobe/alx-low_level_programming/0x00-hello_world/README.md

 # 0x00 C - Hello, World 📝

 Let's learn C. This is the first step to learning the awesome C programming language.
-It can be used to develop software like operating systems, databases, compilers

 ## Introduction

 C is a general-purpose low-level programming language created in the 1970s by Dennis Ritchie.
-It is used to create system software that directly interacts with the hardware devices such as drivers, kernels, OS, etc.
+It is used to create system software that directly interacts with the hardware devices, drivers, kernels, OS, databases, compilers etc.

 ## Learning Objectives :bookmark_tabs: